(Image: Justitia (Lady Justice), a symbol of moral justice embraced by many judicial systems worldwide)

 It is explained below what these requirements fully entail.

-Please note: A "matching" procedure is planned to be added to the admissions requirements for the 2019/2020 intake for this programme, which would require applicants to participate in a webclass as part of the application process.
-This process is still being finalized and further details should be available about the process when the admissions round opens on October 1st.
+Please note: A "matching" procedure will be added to the admissions requirements for the 2019/2020 intake for international applicants to this programme, which would require applicants to complete a matching webclass as part of the application process.
+This matching webclass is still being finalized and will not be available until early 2019.

 1. A secondary/higher education diploma